WAT CHOENG THA

 Wat Choeng Tha is located off the city island in the northern part of Ayutthaya, in the Tha Wasukri Sub-district.
 The monastery is situated on the north bank of Khlong Mueang (1) opposite the Thai Sanom Fort from the Grand Palace and the entry of Khlong Pak Tho (2).
 West of the temple ran the Khu Mai Rong (3), a moat around the adjacent Royal boathouse.

 The monastery dates back to the early Ayutthaya period, but its establishment is unknown.
 The legend goes that a wealthy man had a beautiful daughter who fell in love with a young man and ran away.
-The rich man waited long for his daughter to return and decided to build a bridal house in forgiveness if she returned.
+The rich man waited long for his daughter to return and decided to build a bridal house in the hope that she would return.
 However, the daughter never came back, so her father ordered a temple to be built on the spot, and it was named Wat Koi Tha (Monastery of the Waiting Pier).

 (View of Wat Choeng Tha - Picture taken July 2020 CE)